pythagoras-dev/Pythagoras/GLOSSARY.md

 - **fix_kwargs(...):** A method on function wrappers (e.g., PureFn) that partially applies named arguments, returning a new callable with those parameters fixed.

-### Notes
+## 6. Notes

 - Only named arguments are allowed for decorated functions to ensure canonical argument packing and deterministic addressing.
-- Source code changes in pure functions are tracked; changing code invalidates cache for the new version while preserving older results.
+- Source code changes in pure functions are tracked; changing code requires fresh execution for the new version, while preserving results from older versions.